OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-31.md

 ## Proverbs 31:27

-She watches over the affairs of her household, and does not eat the bread of idleness.
+She oversees the activities of her household, and does not partake in idleness.

 ## Proverbs 31:28